Women & HIV/AIDS

-Every day, nearly 2,000 women around the world acquire HIV.1
+Every day, more than 1,800 women around the world acquire HIV.1

 In sub-Saharan Africa where the epidemic has hit hardest, HIV is spread primarily through heterosexual sex, and women (during vaginal sex) are more likely to be infected than men.
-Nearly 60% of all new HIV infections in the region occur among women and girls.2
+In the region, 63% of all new HIV infections in the region occur among women and girls.2

-HIV/AIDS is the leading cause of death for women of reproductive age (15-49) worldwide.3
+HIV/AIDS is one of the leading causes of death for women of reproductive age (15-49) worldwide.3

 HIV/AIDS is also one of the leading causes of death for pregnant women and mothers in developing countries, and is a major barrier to global efforts to reduce maternal mortality.4